Electron Microscopes

 Serial Block-Face Scanning Electron Microscopy (SBF-SEM)

-The University Imaging Centers in collaboration with the Mayo Clinic Microscopy and Cell Analysis Core, and the UMN's Research Computing are excited to offer Minnesota researchers access to serial block face electron microscopy and data sharing, thanks to funding from the Minnesota Partnership for Biotechnology and Medical Genomics.
+The University Imaging Centers in collaboration with the Mayo Clinic Microscopy and Cell Analysis Core, and the Minnesota Supercomputing Institute provide Minnesota researchers access to serial block face electron microscopy and data sharing, thanks to funding from the Minnesota Partnership for Biotechnology and Medical Genomics.

 The award provides electron microscopy instrumentation, cyberinfrastructure and expertise to researchers at Mayo Clinic, the University of Minnesota and the Hormel Institute.
 This unique microscopy allows investigators to visualize biological structures at high resolution in 3-D space, bridging the gap between super-resolution and multiphoton optical microscopy and standard transmission electron microscopy.

-The UIC can prepare the samples and get them into the imaging queue at the Mayo Clinic Microscopy and Cell Analysis Core.
-We consult with each project, but the general workflow and protocols are available in PDF format below.
-We provide all reagents and expertise to help towards a successful outcome.
+The UIC can prepare your samples and work with you and the staff at the Mayo Clinic Microscopy and Cell Analysis Core to get them in the imaging queue.
+While we provide consultation for each project, the standard workflow and protocols are available in the PDF documents below.